 Unlocking Potential

-Optimizing in-room patient experience at Baptist West Kendall Hospital
+Optimizing the in-room patient experience at Baptist West Kendall Hospital

 Our challenge